Roadster (car)

 A roadster (also spider, spyder) is an open two-seat car with emphasis on sporting appearance or character.
-Initially an American term for a two-seat car with no weather protection, usage has spread internationally and has evolved to include two-seat convertibles.
+Initially an American term for a two-seat car with no weather protection, its usage has spread internationally and has evolved to include two-seat convertibles.

 The roadster was also a style of racing car driven in United States Auto Club (USAC) Championship Racing, including the Indianapolis 500, in the 1950s and 1960s.
 This type of racing car was superseded by rear-mid-engine cars.

 Etymology

 The term "roadster" originates in the United States, where it was used in the 19th century to describe a horse suitable for travelling.
 By the end of the century, the definition had expanded to include bicycles and tricycles.
 In 1916, the United States Society of Automobile Engineers defined a roadster as: "an open car seating two or three.
 It may have additional seats on running boards or in rear deck."
 Since it has a single row of seats, the main seat for the driver and passenger was usually further back in the chassis than it would have been in a touring car.
 Roadsters usually had a hooded dashboard.

 In the United Kingdom, historically, the preferred terms were "open two-seater" and "two-seat tourer".
 Since the 1950s, the term "roadster" has also been increasingly used in the United Kingdom.
 It is noted that the optional 4-seat variant of the Morgan Roadster would not be technically considered a roadster.

 The term "spider" or "spyder," sometimes used in names for convertible models, is said to come from before the automobile era.
 Some 19th-century lightweight horse-drawn phaetons had a small body and large wooden wheels with thin spokes; they were nicknamed "spiders" because of their appearance; the nickname was transferred to sports cars, although they did not look similar.
-An alternative explanation for the term, used principally on Italian cars, is simply the Italian transliteration of "speeder" or "speedster", originating in a reporter's crackly telephone call to Italy in 1953 about the Porsche 550 "Speedster" (a car driven by James Dean).

 In 1962, Chevrolet introduced the Monza Spyder, a turbocharged version of its Corvair compact, available as a convertible or coupe.
 Although not a true 2 passenger vehicle, it featured upgraded suspension and other equipment to classify it as a "sporty car."